 Can dogs laugh?

 Dogs don’t laugh like humans with “ha-ha” sounds, but they do make a special sound when they’re playing and happy.
-This is called a play-pant, a breathy, fast panting that sounds like “hhuh-hhah.”
+This is called a play-pant — a breathy, fast panting that sounds like “hhuh-hhah.”
 It usually happens during playtime and means your dog is excited and having fun.
-You’ll notice this sound when your dog is playing fetch, chasing you, or rolling around in joy.
+You’ll notice it during fetch, when they’re chasing you around, or rolling around in pure joy.

 - Open mouth